ChenHanTing/personaldoc/docs/ccna/questions-handson.md

 SW-3(config-if-range)# exit
 ```

-❗ By default, when you configure a switch port as a trunk, it will allow all VLANs to pass through unless explicitly restricted.
+‼️By default, when you configure a switch port as a trunk, it will allow all VLANs to pass through unless explicitly restricted.
 The command `switchport trunk allowed vlan all` is essentially redundant because it specifies the default behavior.

 Step 4: Configure SW-2 and SW-3 ports E0/2 and E0/3 for link aggregation using the industry standard protocol with the given requirements